ECP-CANDLE/Supervisor/workflows/combo_mlrMBO/README.md

  ## Running the Workflow ##

- The launch scripts in the `swift` directory can be used to run the workflow.
+ The launch scripts in the `test` directory can be used to run the workflow.
- Copy the `workflow.sh` and edit it as appropriate.
-The swift script takes 4 arguments, each of which is set in the launch script.
+ Copy the `cfg-prm.sh` 'cfg-sys.sh' and 'test-1.sh' and edit it as appropriate.
+ The test script takes 2 or 3 arguments, each of which is set in the launch script.

+ ./test-1.sh titan OPTIONAL: <run directory>
+ Eg.  ./test-1.sh titan /lustre/scratch/csc249/combo_runs/test-run1/

+ If run directory is not specified new folder in experiments folder is created.

+ 'cfg-prm.sh' contains the following variables:

  * MAX_CONCURRENT_EVALUATIONS - the number of evaluations (i.e combo runs) to
  perform each iteration.